awsdocs/amazon-emr-release-guide/doc_source/emr-3x-hbase.md

 1. For **Backup Location**, specify the location of the backup yto load into the new HBase cluster\.
 This should be an Amazon S3 URL of the form `s3://myawsbucket/backups/`\.

 1. For **Backup Version**, you have the option to specify the name of a backup version to load by setting a value\.
 If you do not set a value for **Backup Version**, Amazon EMR loads the latest backup in the specified location\.
-![\[Restore HBase from backup\]](http://docs.aws.amazon.com/emr/latest/ReleaseGuide/../shared/images/hbase-restore-options.png)

 1. Choose **Add** and proceed to create the cluster with other options as desired\.